nathaniel-m/shopify-app-remix-mongodb/docs/SETUP.md

 - [ ] Running App

-  - In your terminal window, run `npm run ngrok` to create a ngrok instance if you haven't already.
-  - In another terminal window (preferrably in your IDE), `npm run dev` or `npm run start` depending on how you want to test your app.
+  - In terminal window `npm run dev` or `npm run start` depending on how you want to test your app.